 This fruit is so common that we probably have stopped giving it any importance.
-Which is wrong – banana benefits us in fascinating ways to make our lives better.
+Hold on – bananas benefits us in fascinating ways to make our lives better.

-How you can eat them is simple, but what they can do to you is incredible.
-To know more, keep reading.
+Eating them is simple, but what they can do to you is incredible.
+To learn more, keep reading.

 It is one of the most widely consumed fruits on the planet.
 And that’s incredibly good news (we will tell you why a little later).
 Speaking in botanical terms, banana belongs to the family of Musaceae.
 The scientific name of the fruit is Musa acuminata Colla.